lorenalira/ConceptaApi/README.md

 ## Documentation

-1) Open `docs` folder to learn more about the API endpoints and the request's formats.
+1) Open `Docs` folder to learn more about the API endpoints and the request's formats.

 ## Testing